hultime78/covid19cd-API/README.md

 # covid19cdAPI
 A simple WEB API to get COVID-19 information of each province in DRC

+I created this API to help disseminate about the DRC COVID-19 information.
+I am updating this API from time to time,

 # Features
 * Update data every two hours